rootstrap/blog/content/Animations in React Native - Fernanda Toledo.md

 ### Working with animations in React Native

-*[Style: Heading 2, Bold, Color: Black]*

-The title in a post is very important.
-Generally, it is what catches the reader's attention, particularly for those who are searching for a solution among many posts.
-It should be clear, straightforward, and avoid any confusing terminology.

 ### The cover image

 Always try to include a cover image at the beginning of the post, as it helps catching the attention of the reader.